 Should I sue or settle?

 Although a private settlement is usually preferable, you might have to file a lawsuit to stimulate the defendant to issue a reasonable settlement offer.
-Once in a while (less than ten percent of the time), it is necessary to proceed all the way to trial.
+Once in a while (less than ten percent of the time), it is necessary to proceed to trial.